iammateus/docker-mysql-nginx/README.md

 # docker-mysql-nginx

-Example of creating a MySQL and Nginx container using Docker Compose
+Example of creating MySQL and Nginx containers using Docker Compose.

 ## Requeriments